leon-ai/blog.getleon.ai/content/blog/sharing-our-journey-building-the-leon-cli/index.md

 Two options and two brains, a perfect match!
 Naturally, we divided the work:

-- Divlo started on the Docker install.
+- Théo started on the Docker install.
 - And Arthur the classic one.

 Let's dive into some experience feedback:

-**Divlo**: The command `leon create birth` was the hardest command to get it working as it's completely cross-platform, so we needed to create Virtual Machines to test on multiple OSes.
+**Théo**: The command `leon create birth` was the hardest command to get it working as it's completely cross-platform, so we needed to create Virtual Machines to test on multiple OSes.
 The Docker installation was a little bit easier, as Docker does the "heavy lifting" for us.
 We both learned a lot building this first version of the CLI, but it's only the beginning and we want to make it more and more useful to be the companion for your Leon journey.

 **Arthur**: Leon's CLI is a proof that nothing beats a challenge to learn and exceed your skills.
 I probably lost some hair managing the cross-platform side...
 So, I hope the community will appreciate my dedication.